benhutchinson/Instagram/README.md

 - How to edit Devise views

+- The benefits of SVG graphics with [Walkway.js for the front-page sign-in screen](http://www.connoratherton.com/walkway)

 - That Rails comes with jQuery out of the box....

 - That jQuery performance can be influenced via 'turbolinks' so ```gem 'jquery-turbolinks'``` can be useful to ensure a more consistent user experience